jonwhittlestone/farmbox/README.md

 ![Continuous Integration and Delivery](https://github.com/jonwhittlestone/farmbox/workflows/Continuous%20Integration%20and%20Delivery/badge.svg)

-A Django 3 app for better workflow for farm shops that take in orders by xlsx.
-Currently, it aids fulfillment by producing a generated xlsx to better enable staff to pick and pack the produce.
+A Django 3 app for a more efficient workflow for food delivery organisations.

+Currently supports order systems that take in orders by xlsx.
+It aids fulfillment by producing a generated xlsx to better enable staff to pick and pack the produce.

+Example Workflow

-The user uploads new order spreadsheets (xlsx) to the `new-orders` dropbox and initiates a `Fetch` operation in the Django Admin interface.
-They are ingested by the system according to fulfillment event target date.
-For example, if the xlsx cell has a _Deliver / Collection Date_ of 21st December 2020, the desired product quantities are read and the fulfillment event for 21/12/2020 is created.
+1. The user uploads new order spreadsheets (xlsx) to the `new-orders` dropbox and initiates a `Fetch` operation in the Django Admin interface.

+2. They are ingested by the system according to fulfillment event target date.
+        - For example, if the xlsx cell has a _Deliver / Collection Date_ of 21st December 2020, the desired product quantities are read and the fulfillment event for 21/12/2020 is created.

 This code repository can contain code for both `api` and `client`